Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 #### Prerequisites

-- At least one workflow is created, see [Create a workflow](#create-a-workflow).
+- At least one workflow has been created, see [Create a workflow](#create-a-workflow).
-- At least one workflow version is published, see [Publish a workflow version](#publish-a-workflow-version).
+- At least one workflow version has been published, see [Publish a workflow version](#publish-a-workflow-version).

 #### Procedure